 What else can you do?
 Encourage your child to think about the future.

 In 2012, the government established the National Careers Service (NCS).
 This doesn’t offer face-to-face guidance for young people, but it does provide the following options:

-- Access to an adviser via phone, email, text or webchat.
-Students can request a call back if preferred and there are forums if students want to chat with each other
+- Access to an adviser via phone, email, webchat or text.
+Students can request a call back if preferred

 - A range of information via the NCS website, including: